DazedNConfused-/PRolice/readme.md

 `<your_dir>/target/release/out/prolice_x86_64-apple-darwin.zip`

-**Take into account**, however, that cross-compilation Linux-to-Darwin requires [Docker](https://www.docker.com/), so once again you may save yourself **several** MBs by sticking into building binaries for your host machine by just invoking plain old `cargo build`.
+**Take into account**, however, that cross-compilation Linux-to-Darwin requires [Docker](https://www.docker.com/), so once again you may save yourself **several** MBs by sticking into building binaries for your host machine by just invoking `cargo build`.